greatroboticslab/HumanoidRobotTrainingData/video_processing/README.md

 	python youtube_search.py --input_file search_terms.txt --api_key 1234567890REMOVEDOURAPIASIKEYTSPRIVATEINFO0987654321 --max_results 3

 There is a script in the s1_baseline/ folder that generates a list of search terms, and outputs it to search_terms.txt.

+### Identification

+identify_videos.py can be called to generate a .csv list of videos, ids, and urls.
+This is useful for finding out what video belongs to what url and vice-versa.

+	python identify_videos.py

 ### Local Download